 A sunset looking over the does' pasture.

 John and Sarah Drga live on the family farm 30 miles SE of Big Sandy, MT.
-The farm primarily produces wheat and barley, but also raises rabbits, dairy goats, and meat goats.
+The farm primarily produces wheat and barley, but also raises chickens, dairy goats, and meat goats.

 Why Goats, and why Mini Nubians?